Why are you writing your book?

 - Receive 100 percent of your promotional efforts

 - Remain in print as long as you like

 - Be updated as often as you like, ensuring that it stays current and topical

 Then there’s another option: publishing through or with the assistance of an organization that wants your message to be heard.
-If, for example, you’re writing about retirement, you can approach AARP about either publishing your book or supporting it once it’s published by someone else – and that support can come in the form of promoting the book on their website, giving it away free to prospective clients, mentioning it in their mailings, etc. In this case, your profits may be large but may not come from book sales at all.
+If, for example, you’re writing about retirement, you can approach AARP about either publishing your book or supporting it once it’s published by someone else.
+That support can come in the form of promoting the book on their website, giving it away free to prospective clients, mentioning it in their mailings, etc. In this case, your profits may be large, but may not come from book sales at all.

 No matter which publishing route you take, you should begin by asking yourself the all-important question: Why are you writing this book?